pixelcmtd/dotfiles/README.md

 ## chrissx Arch And Manjaro Os

+> [!WARNING]
+> CAAMO has been deprecated and will be removed/replaced soon.

 A very thin layer on top of your preferred Arch-based install.
 Mainly developed for and tested on Manjaro KDE.